erf/asset_cache/README.md

 > Binary resources (from load) are not cached.

-Create a custom asset cache by inheriting from `AssetCache` and pass it a decoder.
-Or inherit from `GenericCache` and override `loadAsset`.
+Create a custom asset cache by inheriting from `AssetCache` and pass it a decoder or inherit from `GenericCache` and override `loadAsset`.

-We include the following singletons for loading various asset types:
+We include the following AssetCache implementations:

-- ImageAssets
+- ImageAssetCache
-- JsonAssets
+- JsonAssetCache
-- StringAssets
+- StringAssetCache
-- ByteDataAssets
+- ByteDataAssetCache

 ## Usage